Provide for a family member or loved one with special needs without disqualifying them from governmental benefits

-A special needs trust provides regular income to a person with disabilities without disqualifying that person from government assistance programs such as Medicaid and Supplemental Security Income (SSI).
-Both of these programs have income and asset limits for recipients.
-(Other aid programs, like Medicare and Social Security Disability Insurance, don’t have income limits.)
+A special needs trust, or supplemental needs trust, can help provide money for a person with disabilities without disqualifying them from receiving governmental benefits such as Medicaid and Supplemental Security Income (SSI).
+Both of these assistance programs have income and asset limits for recipients.
+(Other aid programs, like Medicare and Social Security Disability Insurance, don't have income restrictions.)

 Create your trust from just $150